 Intelligent Finance is a division of Bank of Scotland plc.
 Registered in Scotland number SC327000.
 Registered office: The Mound, Edinburgh, EH1 1YZ, United Kingdom.
 Bank of Scotland is part of Lloyds Banking Group.
-Bank of Scotland plc is authorised and regulated by the Financial Services Authority
+Bank of Scotland plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.